-The data underpinning the extreme coastal flood maps have been determined relative to a mean sea level averaged between years 2001 and 2019 (midpoint 2010), although this did vary in places due to data coverage.
+The data underpinning the Aotearoa-New Zealand extreme sea level flooding maps have been determined relative to a mean sea level averaged between years 2001 and 2019 (midpoint 2010), although this did vary in places due to data coverage.
 The MSL includes the offsets to local vertical datums with evaluation against LiDAR in the same vertical datum.